Van Rensselaer Lower Manor House: Property

-The house itself is a two-story building, five bays wide by six deep.
+The manor is a two-story building, five bays wide by six deep.
 Its front section has a metal roof that slopes up from a full-width front porch over the course of the two southernmost side bays to a crest pierced by a brick chimney, then drops slightly to remain flat all the way to the rear, where another chimney rises.
-It is sided in white clapboard save a small portion on the rear of the first story where the original stonework is visible.
+It is sided in white clapboard, save a small portion on the rear of the first story where the original stonework is visible.
 The front section has a cellar, accessible from the west side.

 A one-story modern kitchen wing has been built on the west side near the south end.
 All windows have louvered shutters.
 Small vents are located above the second story windows.
 In the middle of the east facade on the first story an entrance is sheltered by a hipped-roofed porch supported by chamfered posts.

 From the paneled double door on the centrally located main entrance under the front porch, there is a small vestibule that opens into two parlors on either side.
-Both have a large fireplace and original mantel.
+Each has a large fireplace and original mantel.
 A finely molded chair rail runs around both rooms.
-In the kitchen wing there is some exposed brick from the original construction.
+The kitchen wing has some exposed brick from the original construction.

 The main entrance of the connector section, at the east porch, has sidelights.
 It opens onto a hallway that leads from the front to the rear of the house.
 An old doorway (now closed) between the hyphen and the original house in the rear has an old board-and-batten door with a carved Greek key lintel.
 The oldest rooms here have the original hearth and bake oven.
 An iron kettle with firebox is built into the chimney.
 The north room appears to have been used as a smokechamber due to its smudged plaster.

-The barn, considered a contributing resource to the National Register listing. is located just to the north of the house.
+The barn, considered a contributing resource to the National Register listing, is located just to the north of the house.
 It is a frame structure, now secured with vertical wood strips, with metal roof built into the western slope.
 It has a newer one-story shed-roofed addition.
 There is a root cellar on the southwest corner.

 The greenhouse and flower shop, operated by the owners of the house, is close to Route 23 at the southeast corner of the lot.
-As it is of modern construction it is not considered contributing.
+As it is of modern construction, it is not considered a contributing resource.